 No assembly is required!
 You can take both the VertiMax V-Series and Raptor right out of the box and put them to use.
 The wheels which enable you to tilt the V-Series on its side and roll it, are attached to the unit facing inward when the unit arrives.
 If you wish to use the rolling feature you will need to reverse both wheel brackets so the wheels face outward.
 This is a simple process that can be complete in a few minutes using a Phillips head screwdriver and crescent wrench.
 The Raptor Portable Mounting Device does require some minor assembly.
 It comes with a complete set of instructions, and takes most individuals 20-30 minutes to assemble.

 The colors indicate how thick the resistance band is.
 A thicker band will apply a higher minimum and maximum resistance levels compared to a thinner band.
-Customers can select from one of these four different band colors or diameters when purchasing a Raptor unit.
+Customers can select from one of these three different band colors or diameters when purchasing a Raptor unit.

 - Red – Indicates a band diameter of 1/4” with a minimum resistance setting of about 4 lbs and a maximum resistance setting of approximately 8 lbs.